 Gently bend up the four top units so there is a valley effect in the center.

-Idea: Use tiles 3 inches and scrapbooking paper that is a heavier thickness.
-Your star will be three dimensional and idyll as a gift box topper.
+Idea: Use tiles 3″ and scrapbooking paper that is a heavier thickness.
+Your star will be three-dimensional and ideal as a gift box topper.

 The project we just finished is the card on the left.
 The card on the right is Variation One.
 This is an example how the same paper can look different with folding variations.

 Video Showing a Simple Fold